This post may contain affiliate links. See my affiliate disclosure policy.

 - ยฝ cup extra-virgin olive oil

-- sea salt to taste
+- sea salt, unrefined to taste

 Instructions

-- Add arugula to the food processor.
-Pulse a few times to combine.
+- Add arugula and pulse to combine.

 Equipment